- You are prohibited from entering or leaving any controlled-access roadway at unauthorized entrances or exits;

 Certain drugs or other substances can also make a person irrefutably “under the influence.”
 Having a prescription for certain medication is not a defense if the medication impairs your ability to safely operate a motor vehicle.
 Penalties for driving under the influence of intoxicants are severe, with fines up to $1000, jail sentences up to 12 months, and mandatory suspension of your driving privileges.

 Reckless driving is defined as driving any vehicle in reckless disregard for the safety of persons or property.
-Penalties for reckless driving can include a fine of up to $1000, imprisonment for up to 12 months, and, if the driver is under 21 years of age, conviction will result in a suspension of all driving privileges.
+Examples of reckless driving include but are not limited to speeding, weaving in and out of traffic, improperly passing, etc. Penalties for reckless driving can include a fine of up to $1000, imprisonment for up to 12 months, and, if the driver is under 21 years of age, conviction will result in a suspension of all driving privileges.

 The following behaviors are considered racing on highways and streets: